For about a century, raw foods have been foundational "health foods”.

 Clearly, some people thrive while eating little or no cooked foods.

-Aand inflammation-related medical conditions (e.g., arthritis, allergies) sometimes respond well to allergen-free raw food diets.
+And it's true that inflammation-related medical conditions (e.g., arthritis and allergies) sometimes respond well to raw food diets.

-But is there good evidence that raw foods are superior to cooked, or that raw food juices trump whole raw foods?
+Is there good evidence that raw plant foods are superior to cooked, or that raw food juices trump whole raw plant foods?

 Let's take a close look at the claims.